 entire piece: 38 × 18 × 9 1/2 in.
 (96.5 × 45.7 × 24.1 cm).
 Courtesy of the Artist

-Though her work includes a wide range of themes, Garcia considers herself basically a Marian artist.
-“I have represented la Virgen as La Guadalupana, La Dolorosa, Nuestra Señora de la Luz, La Virgen de la Caridad del Cobre and as many Marian apparitions as I’ve heard of,” she said.Art and faith“Through my work, I have a spiritual connection with the saints,” Garcia said.
-“In that sense, my art is like a prayer.
-I strive to be a better person because of what I do.”
+While Garcia’s work covers a wide range of themes, she considers herself basically a Marian artist.
+She has represented Mary as La Guadalupana, La Dolorosa, Nuestra Señora de la Luz, La Virgen de la Caridad del Cobre and as many other Marian apparitions as she could discover.

 For Garcia, her artwork creates a personal and spiritual connection with the saints.
 She feels her art is like prayer, supporting her as she strives to be a better person.